 Donald did not maintain his physical presence in a church as he did in his youth but remined devoted to his belief in his God.
 His daughter recalls the solace and bonding they enjoyed as they sang hymns, prayed and danced together.

 After struggling with debilitating illnesses for many years, the suffering now ceases.
 He has now gone on to join the ancestors including his sister Rose and brother Esrick Mcken.
 Rest in Peace Donald.

 He leaves behind his wife, Lorna McKen; beloved daughter- Denise; step-children David, Allison and Adrianne; sister – Coleen/June Clay; nieces-Audrey Neita and Sabrina Clarke, nephews-Broderick Morrell and Erwin McKen, and their children; numerous cousins with a special mention of Charmaine Tyndall and the entire Port Royal community.

-We express heart felt gratitude to the care givers, friends and in-laws who have offered invaluable support, over the years.To send flowers to the family of Donald McKen, please visit Tribute Store
+We express heart felt gratitude to the care givers, friends and in-laws who have offered invaluable support, over the years.To send flowers to the family or plant a tree in memory of Donald McKen, please visit Tribute Store